AdamRickards/napalm-hios/README.md

 ```
 python -m unittest discover tests/unit
 ```
+Note: tests are still a work in progress...

 To run the integration tests (requires a real HiOS device or a properly configured mock):

 ```
 python -m unittest discover tests/integration
 ```

+Note: I've been using tests/integration/test_hioy.py against real devices by calling it with <hostname> <user> <password> <ping ip> <count>, the ping ip and count are optional and will default to 8.8.8.8 if not specified.
+This writes results to test_live_device.md and i've included an example output from a live device

 ## Mock Device